craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 ### Required Tags
 All Weapons must have the following Tags, as each is mechanically relevant.

 Some Tags are considered "inherent".
-This means that changing this Tag may involve recategorizing the weapon under a different Base, according to your Referee's discression.
+This means that changing that Tag may involve recategorizing the weapon under a different Base, according to your Referee's discretion.

 #### Size
 This is the mechanical Size of the weapon - Small, Medium, or Large - and is only used for inventory management.